Larry Teague: Political positions

 Senator Teague could be considered a conservative Democrat, voting against the party line on various issues.

 The American Conservative Union gave him a lifetime score of 49.33%, indicating a centrist position.
 In 2019, he received a B+ grade from the Family Council Action Committee, indicating a conservative stance, especially on social issues like abortion, education, and marijuana.
 That same year, Conduit for Commerce gave Teague a score of 59.6%, indicating a somewhat fiscally conservative stance.

 In 2015, progressive group Arkansas Citizens First Congress gave him a score of 59%, indicating a liberal stance.
 They gave him a score of 33% on civil rights, 17% on economic issues, 75% on education, 100% on election and government reform, 50% on environmental issues, and 100% on public health.

 In 2021, Young Democrats of Arkansas, a progressive organization, released a statement condemning Senator Teague's votes on various bills.
 The next day, a resolution to the same effect was debated at that month's Democratic Party of Arkansas meeting.

 Abortion

 Despite being a member of the Democratic Party, Teague has consistently voted in favor of anti-abortion legislation, including a full abortion ban "except to save the life of a pregnant woman in a medical emergency."
 Planned Parenthood Voters of Arkansas gave him a score of 0% in 2015.

 Guns

 Teague was the only Democrat to vote in favor of Arkansas' stand-your-ground law, which removed the state's duty to retreat provision.
-He was endorsed by the National Rifle Association in 2018.
+He has been consistently endorsed by the NRA Political Victory Fund.